 Story Massage for siblings is proving very popular in palliative care settings.
 Here, Angela Garrett, Complementary Therapy Co-ordinator at Christopher’s Children’s Hospice explains how she first introduced Story Massage for siblings at a children’s hospice.
-Angela was one of the first winner of our Best Practice Award in Story Massage in September 2016.

 “Thank you so much.
 You have given me a wonderful and most adaptable tool for my ‘tool kit’ The training has given me the confidence and inspiration to facilitate Story Massage sessions at the hospice.”
 Angela Garrett

 Introducing Story Massage to the hospice

 Angela introduced Story Massage to the parents and grandparents immediately after the training, with really positive feedback.
 The next step was working with the siblings.
 They hold regular Siblings Days at the hospice with around 12-15 children attending.
 Angela began by showing some of the ten basic Story Massage strokes that are the foundation of the Story Massage programme.
 The children then practised the strokes on each other, working in pairs.
 Then Angela demonstrated two massage stories from the our book: Once upon a touch…story massage for children.

 Angela said that it seemed most appropriate to use stories from the section on ‘Time to Talk’ in the book, as they are especially written to offer some kind of therapeutic interaction for the children, enabling them to share their feelings in a safe and trusting place.
 So she chose A Safe Place and Animal Friends.